informalsystems/quint/examples/cosmos/ics20/README.md

 true
 ```

-To take the protocol through a complete transfer, in a single step, use the `sendTransfer` action:
+To take the protocol through a complete transfer, in a single step, use the `sendTransfer` run:

 ```bluespec
 >>> sendTransfer("A", "B", ATOM, 50, "alice", "charlie")